The Amex Platinum offers a slew of lucrative benefits in exchange for its $695 annual fee. This guide explains who should (and shouldn’t) apply.

 - Pay your credit card bill in full each month to avoid paying the 15.99% to 22.99% variable APR charged with this card’s Pay Over Time feature.

-If you’re not entirely certain the $550 fee is worth it, there are other American Express credit cards and travel credit cards from other issuers to consider.
-This card could easily be the best for your wallet, but you should compare a few options so you know for sure.
+If you’re not entirely certain the $695 fee is worth it, there are other American Express credit cards and travel credit cards from other issuers to consider.
+This card could easily be the best for your wallet, but you should compare a few options before making a final decision on your travel rewards credit card.